 Most People Have No Idea There’s An Underwater Ghost Town Hiding Right Here In Georgia

-Long before fish made their homes in the beautiful Lake Strom Thurmond, people lived, worked, raised their families, and fell in love all beneath those choppy waters.
-Petersburg, Georgia is now an underwater ghost town after the Army Corps of Engineers flooded more than 72,000 acres to build what is today called Thurmond Lake.
-But what’s most fascinating about this underwater ghost town is that it had quite a rich and respectable history.
-That was, before it was flooded, leaving the city’s ruins underneath the rough waves of the lake.
+Lake Strom Thurmond, also known as Clarks Hill Lake, is a stunning body of water right along the border with South Carolina.
+It’s a popular area for summer recreation, especially fishing.
+Bass, sunfish, and more frequent the waters here.
+But long before fish made their homes in this beautiful lake, people lived, worked, raised their families, and fell in love on the land that is now beneath these choppy waters.
+Petersburg is now an underwater town in Georgia that lies right beneath the surface of Lake Thurmond.
+The Army Corps of Engineers flooded over 72,000 acres to create the reservoir.
+What’s most fascinating about this underwater city in Georgia is that it had quite a rich and respectable history before it was flooded.
+This was a successful town that became ruins underneath the rough waves of the lake.